nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 **Variance** --

-- measure how far is data point is from the mean, only the difference from MAD and variance is we take square here.
+- Measure how far is data point is from the mean, only the difference from MAD and variance is we take square here.
-- variance is computed by finding the difference between each data point and mean, squaring them, summing them up, and take the average of all those numbers.
+- Variance is computed by finding the difference between each data point and mean, squaring them, summing them up, and take the average of all those numbers.

 **Standard deviation** --

-- the standard deviation is simply the square root of variance so we get again the value in the same measurement.
+- The standard deviation is simply the square root of variance so we get again the value in the same measurement.
-- also measures dispersion around the mean but in the same unit as the values.
+- Also measures dispersion around the mean but in the same unit as the values.
-- sigma is used to denote std. deviation of the populations and s is used as the standard deviation of the sample.
+- Sigma is used to denote std. deviation of the populations and s is used as the standard deviation of the sample.

 **Median absolute deviation** --